Wallmartboss/Sparklory_back-my/architecture.md

 ## 10. External Integrations

 - **Email Service:** Used for sending notifications, verification emails, and order confirmations.
-Encapsulated in the `email` module, can be replaced or extended for different providers (SMTP, SendGrid, etc.).
+Encapsulated in the `email` module, can be replaced or extended for different providers (SMTP, Brevo, Sendgrid, etc.).
 - **Payment Providers:** The `payment` module abstracts payment processing.
 Integration with external payment gateways (e.g., LiqPay) is handled via service classes and callbacks.
 - **Device Management:** The `device` module can be used for tracking user devices, useful for security and analytics.
 - **Session Management:** The `session` module manages user sessions, can be extended for distributed session storage.